masamasri01/Investigate-a-Dataset---Medical-Appointment-No-Shows/README.md

 **Overview:**
 In this project, I analyzed a dataset containing 110,527 medical appointment records to understand the factors influencing patient no-shows.
 The dataset includes 14 characteristics such as age, gender, and various health conditions.
 The goal was to uncover patterns and draw actionable insights to improve appointment adherence.
+This dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.
+A number of characteristics about the patient are included in each row.
 **Key Tasks:**

 - **Data Wrangling:**